Multimodal Frame-Scoring Transformer for Video Summarization: Introduction

-Language-attended methods employ generated video captions \cite{BMVC2017_118, NEURIPS2021_7503cfac}, or video descriptions \cite{https://doi.org/10.48550/arxiv.2201.02494} from videos while training.
+Language-attended methods exploit extracted text information from videos and predict importance score based on visual and text features. \cite{BMVC2017_118} jointly combines video summarization and video caption model and trains the recurrent network in end-to-end manner. \cite{NEURIPS2021_7503cfac} leverages language-guided video summarization model given videos and corresponding user query or automatically generated video captions. \cite{https://doi.org/10.48550/arxiv.2201.02494} collects video titles and descriptions for pre-training the language-attended self-supervised learning model.

 Though language-guided approaches alleviate modality issue somewhat, there are underlying constraints in conveying vivid audio features into a video summarization model (e.g., we know there are limits to expressing a beautiful song just with the text \textit{“beautiful song”}).

-This paper proposes Multimodal Frame-Scoring Transfomer (MFST) to handle different modality combinations and frame-level scoring for video summarization.
-Note that existing datasets for generic video summarization \cite{10.1007/978-3-319-10584-0_33, 7299154} are relatively insufficient to pretrain a dense caption generator and visual, text, and audio feature extractors.
+\textbf{Our Solutions.} This paper proposes Multimodal Frame-Scoring Transfomer (MFST) to handle the modality combinations and frame-level scoring for video summarization.
+Note that existing datasets for generic video summarization \cite{10.1007/978-3-319-10584-0_33,7299154} are relatively insufficient to pretrain a dense caption generator and audio, visual, and text feature extractors.
 We investigate a new multimodal setting where it can mitigate the lack of human-scored videos used for training video summarization model.